-A word of advice, if long walks and stunning landscapes are your thing and you haven’t visit New Zealand, book a flight, parts of this country are simply breathtaking.
+A word of advice, if long walks and stunning landscapes are your thing and you haven’t visited New Zealand, book a flight!
+Parts of this country are simply breathtaking.

 As I mentioned in an earlier blog, Blenheim sits on the Wairau Plain shadowed by the Wither hills.
 At their highest point (Mount Vernon) the hills reach a modest 1384ft allowing for cascading views of the abundant vineyards, Cloudy Bay and the Cook Strait.
 At the top of Mount Vernon sits a bench, inscribed on it an unassuming quote

 “I climbed to the trig today, I could see the Mountains, I could see the Sea”.